 While customs may vary from country to country, Mother’s Day is one holiday that spans the globe.
 It’s celebrated in 40 countries, even though the actual date may vary.
-In the U.S., we celebrate the day thanks to President Wilson who signed a bill in 1914 making the second Sunday in May our official day to celebrate moms.
+In the U.S., we celebrate the day thanks to President Wilson, who signed a bill in 1914, making the second Sunday in May our official day to celebrate moms.

 But the history of Mother’s Day in the U.S. goes back even further.
 During the Civil Way, there was an effort to promote peace by celebrating mothers.
-Julia Ward, a woman’s rights advocate, proposed establishing an annual Mother’s Day Peace to take place on June 2 each year.
+Julia Ward, a woman’s rights advocate, proposed establishing an annual Mother’s Day Peace on June 2 each year.
 However, the idea didn’t gain ground until 1908.
 That year Ann Reeves Jarvis planned the first Mother’s Day celebration at her church in Grafton, West Virginia, and lobbied for the day to be made an official holiday.

 Today, Mother’s Day ranks as one of the biggest gift-giving holidays of the year.
-Last year, Americans spend on the day honoring our moms was forecast to reach a record-setting $23.6 billion with 24.2 percent of those dollars spent on a personals service, such as a day spa.
+Last year, Americans spent on the day honoring our moms was forecast to reach a record-setting $23.6 billion with 24.2 percent of those dollars spent on a personals service, such as a day spa.
 This year should be no different, so you want to make sure your spa or massage practice makes the most of this special day for moms to boost their spirits and your bottom line.

 Promote the day

 Post photos of some of your retail items as well as your gift cards on your social media channels.
-Also do a blog on last-minute gift ideas for Mother’s Day.
+Also, do a blog on last-minute gift ideas for Mother’s Day.

 Create a short greeting about Mother’s Day for your receptionist to use as you get closer to the holiday.
 If you use an answering machine to take calls after hours, make sure to record a message on there as well.

-Text last minute offers: Text a last-minute special offer to select clients if they haven’t already booked an appointment.
+Text a last-minute special offer to select clients if they haven’t already booked an appointment.
 If they have an appointment, offer them a reduction on a retail item.

 Get your business ready

-Turn first timers into repeat customers
+Turn first-timers into repeat customers